 The LCAC held 8 meetings between October 18, 2016 and June 20, 2017.
 January 25, 2017 & February 15, 2017: Another crucial parent committee is our District English Learner Advisory Committee (DELAC).
 Descriptions of PUSD's educational programs, LCAP goals and actions are described and questions were answered.
-Outcome data and any

-Accountability Council (LCAC) considered feedback and survey data from a variety of stakeholder groups in order to develop recommendations to the Board of Education regarding the LCAP Currently the LCAC membership list reflects the following stakeholder groups: Community members: 16 Classified staff (CSEA): Certificated staff (Association of Pleasanton Teachers, APT): 1
+Outcome data and any additional information that is shared with the LCAC is also shared with DELAC.
+Parent Liaison translators are data from a variety of stakeholder groups in order to develop recommendations to the Board of Education regarding the LCAP Currently the LCAC membership list reflects the following stakeholder groups: Community members: 16 Classified staff (CSEA): Certificated staff (Association of Pleasanton Teachers, APT): 1